suixinsuo/olympus-protocol/docs/OlympusFund.md

 ```

 #### &emsp;Description
-> Initialize the fund that was created with specified configurations and will be registered in Olympus Product List and you can invest it.
-(Note: The derivative has to hold some MOT as the possible fee for calling components.
-So it is required to transfer some MOT to your Fund)
+> Initialize the fund contract that was created before, with the specified configurations.
+It will also be registered in the Olympus Product List and users can start investing into the fund after calling this function.

 #### &emsp;Parameters
-> \_componentList: Address of olympus componentlist </br>
+> \_componentList: Address of the Olympus componentlist </br>
   \_initialFundFee: The fee that the owner will take from the investments.
-Must be based in DENOMINATOR, so 1% is 1000.
+Must be based on DENOMINATOR, so 1% is 1000 </br>
 > value: The initial balance of the fund

 #### &emsp;Example code